2 May 2023

 2. Long-term performance

 When you’re looking at different super funds, it can be important to compare long-term performance.
 After all, super is a long-term investment.
-So be sure to check not just how the fund is performing now, but whether it has a good track record.
-For example, AustralianSuper’s Balanced option is the number 1 performing over the last 5, 7, 10, and 15 years2*.
+So be sure to check not just how the fund is performing over the short term, but whether it has a good track record over the long-term.

 3. Net benefit

-Net benefit is what you get when you calculate investment performance, minus the fees and taxes charged by your fund.
+Net benefit is what you get when you calculate investment performance, minus the fees, costs and taxes charged by your fund.
 It’s essentially a truer reflection on how your super is performing, meaning, the higher the net benefit, the more your balance grows.

 READ ABOUT: NET BENEFIT AND WHY IT’S IMPORTANT TO YOUR SUPER